kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

            : MatchColumn<Item, Context, Schema>;
        ```
      - Check for `optional` property directly on `SelectItem` (direct AST modification approach).
-   - **Optional columns from conditional joins:** When a join is added conditionally (marked with `optional: true` in state), all columns from that table's context should be marked optional.
-The matcher should handle this by checking the join's `optional` flag in the state.
+   - **Optional columns from conditional joins:** When a join is added conditionally, all columns from that table's context are marked with `optional: true` directly in their `SelectItem` AST nodes during state-to-AST conversion.
+The matcher handles this by checking the `optional` flag directly on `SelectItem` nodes in the AST (not by checking join state).
+This ensures the matcher operates purely on AST structure without needing builder state context.
    - **Verify:** Run existing matcher tests to ensure no regressions after modifications.

 6. **SQL String Assembly Utility (Runtime):**
    - Implement a runtime utility that assembles SQL string from user-provided fragments.
    - **This is NOT an AST-to-SQL converter** - it's a simple string assembly utility.
-   - Uses string fragments provided by user as-is (no AST conversion needed).
+   - **No runtime parsing:** Uses string fragments provided by user exactly as-is.
+AST and parsers exist only at the type level - no parsing happens at runtime.
+The utility performs pure string concatenation/templating using the exact strings the user provided.
    - Assembles parts in correct SQL order:
      - CTEs (WITH clause) if present
      - SELECT columns (or `SELECT *` if none)